|

 While a data recovery program’s retrieval capabilities are certainly its most important aspect, the extra features it brings to the table certainly add a lot of value.
 For example, some apps come with a drive backup feature while others allow the repair of compromised/damaged files, both of which can come in very handy.

-Clicking the Recover button will initiate the app’s powerful scanning algorithms
+Hit Recover to initiate the scanning algorithms

 Avoid suspicious emails and files.
 Suspicious emails are rife with phishing emails and other forms of malicious files.
 Accessing the contents of these emails could severely compromise the security of your computer.
 This could lead to hackers accessing your machine, putting your important files in jeopardy.
 So if you see a suspicious email, simply delete it.